Our Aviation courses are accredited by the Royal Aeronautical Society and the Institution of Mechanical Engineers.

 You will have the opportunity to carry out high-quality professional placements in the UK or overseas.
 We have very good links with local and international businesses, and furthermore, Brunel is situated only five miles from Heathrow Airport.

 At Brunel we provide many opportunities and experiences within your degree programme and beyond – work-based learning, professional support services, volunteering, mentoring, sports, arts, clubs, societies, and much, much more – and we encourage you to make the most of them, so that you can make the most of yourself.

 » More about Employability

-- BTEC Level 3 Extended Diploma not accepted for the MEng entry.
+BTEC Level 3 Extended Diploma (QCF)/BTEC Level 3 National Extended Diploma (RQF) Not accepted for the MEng entry.
 BTEC Extended Diploma students are encouraged to apply for the BEng degree in this subject and, if they achieve sufficient grades on year two of the course, they can discuss transferring to the MEng.

-- BTEC Level 3 Diploma D*D* in Mechanical Engineering with Distinctions in Further Mathematics for Technicians, and Further Mechanical Principles, and A-Level Maths at grade A.
+BTEC Level 3 Diploma (QCF) D*D* in Mechanical Engineering only, with Distinctions in Further Mathematics for Technicians and Further Mechanical Principles modules, AND A-Level Maths at grade A.

 Please check our Admissions pages for more information on other factors we use to assess applicants as well as our full GCSE requirements and accepted equivalencies in place of GCSEs.